 The RevTime has a distinctive appearance because it is solid black with visible blue specks.
-Unlike some other products, this mat is made of almost pure rubber.
+Unlike some other products, this is a rubber treadmill mat.

 If you have ever tried to slide a ball, a tire, or any other item made of rubber, you know how difficult it is.

-- Made of heavy duty SBR and EPDM rubber, real rubber, very durable than foamed mat.
+- It is made of heavy duty SBR and EPDM rubber, which makes it more durable than foam based mats.

 Scientists like Persson still debate today why rubber generates friction against other surfaces.
 Some speculate that it’s the molecules essentially rubbing against one another, but no one knows for sure.

 Even if scientists don’t quite understand the mechanics, you will still see the results of this friction when running with a RevTime.